The Power of Place at the Social Justice Curriculum Fair

 Prologue DC of Washington-based historians knows how to find and tell the stories you’re looking for.
 Whether it’s a neighborhood, school, church, business, or organization, Prologue DC can help you mark an anniversary or other milestone, raise visibility, and demonstrate your unique place in Washington history.

 Rethinking Schools is a nonprofit publisher and advocacy organization dedicated to sustaining and strengthening public education through social justice teaching and education activism.
 Their magazine, books, and other resources promote equity and racial justice in the classroom.
-We encourage grassroots efforts in our schools and communities to enhance the learning and well-being of our children and to build a broad democratic movement for social and environmental justice.
+They encourage grassroots efforts in schools and communities to enhance the learning and well-being of children and to build a broad democratic movement for social and environmental justice.

 Shout Mouse Press is dedicated to centering and amplifying the voices of marginalized youth (ages 12+) via writing workshops, book publication, and public speaking opportunities.